1928 Division of Physical Education was created with Carl Schott as director. Elizabeth Moore Hall was opened.

 1992 J. William Douglas resigned and was replaced by the previous Associate Dean, Dana D. Brooks.

-1993 Brooks was named the School's sixth dean.
+1993 Brooks was named the School's seventh dean.

 1998 Athletic Training became an approved "major."